Dataland

 What is it?
 A 4,000-plus–acre rugged park in the center of the city.

 Why go?
 The trails, the flora, the views, the howls of coyotes down the canyons at night, the twinkly lights of Downtown in the distance—L.A. may not have a grassy, centralized park, but Griffith’s massive, hilly wilderness makes for a stellar alternative.
-Even when the Griffith Observatory is closed (on Mondays), you can still drive or hike up to the grounds of the landmark Art Deco dome to take in the unparalleled views
+Even when the Griffith Observatory—our pick for the very best attraction in the city—is closed on Mondays, you can still drive or hike up to the grounds of the landmark Art Deco dome to take in the unparalleled views.
+The sprawling park is also home to the Autry Museum, the Los Angeles Zoo and the Greek Theatre.

 • Attractions